ng572/blog/_posts/2022-08-19-debugging-alacarte-ubuntu-2204.md

     return image.props.icon_name
 ```

-run the program again we find out `editor.icon_file` is supposed to hold the path of user selected icon, but the attribute will go missing if no icon is selected by user
+Run the program again we find out `editor.icon_file` is supposed to hold the path of user selected icon, but the attribute will go missing if no icon is selected by user.

 ```
 -> raise